 Pay-per-click ads are also known as sponsored links.
-They appear next to search results on Google and Yahoo — on the right hand side of the search results page and sometimes also at the top.
+They appear in search results on Google and Yahoo - at the top of search results and also on the right hand side of the search results page.

 Pay-per-click adverts have three main components: a heading, a short piece of copy and a link.
 Despite their apparent simplicity, each of these elements must work hard to ensure the advert stands out from the rest.